 - Improving blood vessel function.

 A study just released in 2021 examined the effect of cod liver oil on cholesterol.
-600 people were split into two groups, one group receiving cod liver oil and the other group a placebo.
+600 people were split into two groups, one group receiving the oil and the other group a placebo.
 The oil group lowered total cholesterol almost 20 more than the placebo group.

 The LDL cholesterol also lowered approximately 6-7 more than the placebo group.
-The researchers indicated cod liver oil lowered cholesterol.
+The researchers indicated the oil lowered cholesterol.
 However, in all cases, lifestyle changes should be the first treatment 13.

 Addition research examined over 34 previous studies which included 1,356 people.
 It was found the omega-3s in fish oil lowered both systolic and diastolic blood pressure.
 The researchers found a larger reduction in people with high blood pressure 14.